 My Suggestion?
-Consider getting access to my entire line of Master Classes for Couples.
-It’s a complete collection of everything I’ve done called Marriage Rehab.
-My Marriage Rehab Master Class for Couples is the home-study version of the exact same comprehensive processes I personally developed (and have been using for 17+ years) to successfully guide my private clients back to love, trust and happiness after infidelity.
+Consider enrolling in my Rebuilding Your Marriage Online Course for Couples.
+It’s the home-study version of the same step-by-step processes I personally developed (and have been using for 17+ years) to successfully guide my private clients back to love, trust and happiness after infidelity.

 Keep In Mind

 The tools and strategies I teach in this online class are not from book theory.
 They come from me working with real couples just like you.
 Over the years I have cultivated a powerful “affair recovery tool kit”.
 After years of testing and tweaking, I only included everything in this course that works… and left out anything that failed to work.

 How come I was the last one to know my husband was fooling around?
 I feel like I’ve been played for a fool!

 Did I just bury my head in the sand?
 Why didn’t I see it coming?

 Sadly, the signs of infidelity aren’t always as clear-cut as we’d like for them to be.
 This is why one of the most damaging things about infidelity is the unexpectedness of it.
 It is sort of like slamming into a glass wall you never knew was there.
 Rather than feeling like a fool, I believe it’s important to recognize how you were fooled (via deception, of course).

 Think about it.

 If the tracks hadn’t been covered up, and if the facts hadn’t been misrepresented, if they hadn’t done what they needed to do in order to keep up appearances, you would have suspected something was up, right?
 This tells you that your lack of suspicion was not due to any lack of intelligence; it was because deliberate tactics had been used to block your awareness.